makerdao-dux/metadao-frontend/README.md

 - `yarn electron:package` builds and bundles a downlodable/executable version of the app.
 - `yarn electron:app` launches the application in the electron wrapper.
 - `yarn eth-sdk -p src/eth-sdk` fetches the latest ABIs from the contracts defined at `src/eth-sdk/config.ts`
-- `yarn testnet:mainnet --address 0x0000` launches a hardhat fork of mainnet on the block specified under `hardhat/mainnet.config.js`.
+- `yarn hardhat:mainnet --address 0x0000` launches a hardhat fork of mainnet on the block specified under `hardhat/mainnet.config.js`.
 It also seeds the addresses passed as parameter with test MKR, ETH and stETH.

 ### Deploying the application on a server